 As to the eleventh hour comments filed on two studies by CRWC on May 25, 2016, they are out of time and should be disregarded for that reason alone.
 The CRWC comments also lack merit or are otherwise addressed in this filing.
 Study No. 3.3.6 should not be repeated, as CRWC requests, for the reasons stated in the attached matrix (see, e.g., FirstLight's response to USFWS-1, USFWS-2).
 CRWC's comments on Study No. 3.3.20 reflect a misunderstanding of the study.
 The study is based on the density of organisms and flow into the generation facility; Vernon discharge is not a component of the entrainment estimate, and river flow is never a component in this type of entrainment estimate.
-The amount of water pumped at Northfield during the study No. 3.3.20 provided in this filing.
+The amount of water pumped at Northfield during the study period is something that FirstLight has committed to provide, and in fact has included in the new Attachments C and D to Study No. 3.3.20 provided in this filing.
 As CRWC notes, FirstLight has agreed to repeat-and in fact has already begun-data collection for this study in 2016.
 A comparison of 2015 and 2016 data, including pumping data, will be provided in a 2016 supplemental report.
 FirstLight disagrees, however, that there was any expectation that this study would include a long-term comparison of operations with previous years, and as CRWC acknowledges, the Commission-approved study plan certainly did not include any such component.
-To the extent that CRWC's request for historic pumping data to the extent FirstLight deems it to be necessary or relevant to an evaluation of Project effects.
+To the extent that CRWC's request for historic pumping data extends to other studies not yet complete, FirstLight's analysis in the amended FLA will discuss historic pumping data to the extent FirstLight deems it to be necessary or relevant to an evaluation of Project effects.